Skip to main content

 WARNING: Depending on the setup of your client's accounting system, the exported journal may be sitting in their file as a 'draft journal' and, therefore, it will first need to be posted in the accounting system before it will be imported back into Active Ledger.

-More specifically, For Xero source files, please check that the journal has posted.
+More specifically, for Xero source files, please check that the journal has posted.
 If it has not, review the Draft Journals screen in the connected Xero file and post them manually.
 Additionally, Xero will not let you post journals to bank accounts and other system accounts.
 Please see Locked and system accounts in your chart of accounts for more information.

 For MYOB source files, verify that the journal has posted.
-If not, in the relevant MYOB file, check the Transaction Journal for the year-end (30th June) date, as sometimes failed journals will post in MYOB as at the year-end date.
+If not, in the relevant MYOB file, check the 'Transaction Journal' for the year-end (30th June) date, as sometimes failed journals will post in MYOB as at the year-end date.

-If you need to undo a previously committed balancing journal simply navigate to the Journals tab, select the relevant journal and select Undo Balancing Journal.
-This will remove the balancing journal, remove it from the client file (if it was posted there), and change the tag of the associated journals back to 'Pending Export'.
+Within the journal, click Undo Balancing Journal.
+This will remove the balancing journal from Active and remove it from the client file (if it was posted there).
+It will also change the tag of the associated journals back to 'Pending Export'.